shotsofdeath98/Grumboz-capture-the-flag/README.md

  * the world flag will change based on what team captures the world flag.
  * the world flag will respawn at a random location from the `World_flag_loc` table.

-the `CTF_timer` is the adjustable timer value for duration between World flag re-spawn's.
+the `CTF_round_timer` is the adjustable timer value for duration of CFG rounds. the `CTF_spawn_timer` is the adjustable timer value for duration between CFG rounds.

 easy to add new world flag locations.
  * just find a random spot and add the gps coordinates (map, x, y, z, o)to the `world_flag_loc` table then restart core.